AIPowerGrid/system-core/FAQ.md

 This is a very big subject which will be later be expanded in a devlog.
 But putting it simply:

-* As a requestor, you send a prompt to the horde which adds it into a smart "first in/first out" queue, prioritizing it according to the amount of Kudos you have.
-If the request has multiple generations required, it is split into multiple jobs by the horde.
+* As a requestor, you send a prompt to the grid which adds it into a smart "first in/first out" queue, prioritizing it according to the amount of Kudos you have.
+If the request has multiple generations required, it is split into multiple jobs by the grid.
-* Any joined workers periodically check-in to the horde and request a job to do.
-The horde sends them the first available request they can fulfil, by order of kudos-priority, respecting the worker's wishes for specific workers who have priority.
+* Any joined workers periodically check-in to the grid and request a job to do.
+The grid sends them the first available request they can fulfil, by order of kudos-priority, respecting the worker's wishes for specific workers who have priority.
-* The worker generates the job's prompt and submits it back to the horde
+* The worker generates the job's prompt and submits it back to the grid
-* Once all the component jobs of a request have been submitted, the horde marks the request as "Done"
+* Once all the component jobs of a request have been submitted, the grid marks the request as "Done"
 * The requestor can at any point check the status of their waiting requests and retrieve the results, even if they're not "done"

 ## Workers?